VinceJones/markdownChallenge/README.md

 4. Use 'git clone <url>' to pull these files from GitHub to your directory on your computer

 Once you have cloned all the files out of this [GitHub](http://github.com) repository there are a couple good things to know before you get going.
-* 'index.html' Is a good place to build your html framework and put your main information within the <body> tag
+* 'index.html' Is a good place to build your html framework and put your main information within the '<body>' tag
 * 'stylesheet.css' Can be used to put styling to your sweet html using CSS
 * 'script.js' Can be used to functionality to your website like processing user information